Keeping hockey uniforms looking great doesn't need to be such a chore. Here are some tips for keeping hockey uniforms looking their best.

-I know there is no crying in hockey, but there is blood and that means cold water.
 Hot water will only set blood stains and make them nearly impossible to remove.
 The presoaking techniques will usually take care of stains.
-Inspect the uniform before you put it into wash and treat any remaining stains with a stain remover or by rubbing in extra detergent.
+Inspect the uniform before you put it into the wash and treat any remaining stains with a stain remover or by rubbing in extra detergent.

 Don't Forget Your Gear

 Most hockey gear-skip the helmet, skates, and stick-like the chest protector, elbow pads, shin-guards, and gloves can be washed in a regular warm-water cycle in the washer.
 It is best to use a front load or top load high-efficiency washer without a center agitator.
 They are more gentle on the equipment.
 Do not overload the washer and always allow the gear to air dry.
 Never place in a dryer.